hoanhle/hoanhle.github.io/_pages/about.md

 [//]: # (Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page]&#40;/al-folio/publications/&#41; automatically.)
 [//]: # (Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons]&#40;http://fortawesome.github.io/Font-Awesome/&#41; and [Academicons]&#40;https://jpswalsh.github.io/academicons/&#41;, like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.)

 Hi, I'm Hoanh.
-I like building cool stuff with smart people.
+I like working with smart people on problems that matter.

 My background is a ML/AI Engineer with 5+ years of experience in computer vision, specializing in bringing real-time ML products to production.
 I'm currently working at a [computer vision unicorn](https://www.scandit.com/) in Zurich, Switzerland, under [Lukas Bossard](https://www.linkedin.com/in/lukas-bossard/) (prev [Luis Haug](https://www.linkedin.com/in/luis-haug/), [Mattia Desana](https://www.linkedin.com/in/mattia-desana-a475a660/)).
 When not at work, I ideally like to spend time on my research in the [Deep Learning Research group](https://research.cs.aalto.fi/bayes/).